-In March 2015, it was announced five key new support services providing enhanced and specialist care to victims of crime would start work in Merseyside on April 1st, 2015.
+In March 2015, it was announced six key new support services providing enhanced and specialist care to victims of crime would start work in Merseyside on April 1st, 2015.

 These services are designed to address the gaps in the services that existed on Merseyside and deliver a new approach to supporting victims.

-The range of new services were announced in February by Merseyside’s Police Commissioner Jane Kennedy when she invited charities and organisations across Merseyside to bid to deliver them.
+The range of new services were first revealed in February 2015 by Merseyside’s Police Commissioner, Jane Kennedy, when she invited charities and organisations across Merseyside to bid to deliver them.
 They all started work at the beginning of April as the Commissioner takes responsibility for local support services from the Ministry of Justice.

 This research highlighted some key areas where support for vulnerable victims was limited, with some people not getting the help and support they need to cope with the after-effects of crime.